Burleigh Court Hotel, Stroud – Review

 My partner’s Aged Longhorn Beef Loin was cooked exactly the way she’d asked.
 It came with truffle mash, braised shin tortellini, burnt onion and broccoli.
 This dish was also the perfect size, and the mixture of flavours and textures worked together well.
 We were both very satisfied diners.

 Although our food arrived in a timely fashion, we were sat in the dining room for the best part of two hours.
 It was just a nice place to be.
-There was a lovely atmosphere, and we found ourselves nicely relaxed.
+There was a lovely atmosphere, and we just felt relaxed.
 We also enjoyed watching the night draw in over the valley outside, something which is an added bonus to staying here.

-After we’d eaten, we decided to pop outside to take a look at the hotel by night, and tastefully lit, it looked beautiful.
-We weren’t searching for faults at the hotel, but if we were I’m not sure we’d be able to come across any.
+After we’d eaten, we decided to pop outside to take a look at the hotel by night, and tastefully lit it looks beautiful.
+We weren’t searching for faults at the hotel, but if we were I’m not sure we’d come across any.

 By this point, it was time to retire to our room, and get some rest.
 We’d been on the go all day, and we were ready for sleep.